Folksbiene

-The National Yiddish Theatre Folksbiene, commonly known as NYTF, is a professional theater company in New York City which produces both Yiddish plays and plays translated into Yiddish, in a theater equipped with simultaneous superscript translation into English.
+The National Yiddish Theatre Folksbiene (NYTF) is a professional theater company in New York City which produces both Yiddish plays and plays translated into Yiddish, in a theater equipped with simultaneous superscript translation into English.
 The company's leadership consists of executive director Dominick Balletta and artistic director Zalmen Mlotek.
 The board is co-chaired by Sandra Cahn and Carol Levin.

 History

-Folksbiene (פֿאָלקסבינע, /yi/, People's Stage) was founded in 1915, under the auspices of the fraternal and Yiddish cultural organization Workmen's Circle, on New York City’s Lower East Side, as an amateur theatre group with high artistic ideals.
+Folksbiene (פֿאָלקסבינע, /yi/, "people's stage") was founded in 1915, under the auspices of the fraternal and Yiddish cultural organization Workmen's Circle, on New York City’s Lower East Side, as an amateur theatre group with high artistic ideals.
 It is the oldest consecutively producing theater company in the United States, English or Yiddish, commercial or not.
 The era when it was founded is considered to be the height of Yiddish theater; at the time there were 15 Yiddish theatre companies in the Yiddish Theater District in New York and many more worldwide.
-Due to the destruction of European Jewry by the German Nazis, the Folksbiene is one of only five professional Yiddish theatre companies still in operation; also in New York City is the New Yiddish Rep, and the others are in Bucharest, Warsaw and Tel Aviv.
+Due to the destruction of European Jewry by Nazi Germany, the Folksbiene is one of only five professional Yiddish theatre companies still in operation; also in New York City is the New Yiddish Rep, and the others are the State Jewish Theater in Bucharest, the Jewish Theatre in Warsaw and Yiddishpiel in Tel Aviv.

-In late 2017, National Yiddish Theatre Folksbiene announced that it would stage the American premiere of Fiddler on the Roof in Yiddish, which has not been staged since its world premiere production in Israel more than 50 years ago.
-It was announced in a March 2018 issue of Forbes Magazine that Academy Award winner-and-Tony Award winner Joel Grey would direct the production.
+In late 2017, Folksbiene announced that it would stage the American premiere of Fiddler on the Roof in Yiddish, which has not been staged since its world premiere production in Israel more than 50 years ago.
+It was announced in March 2018 that Joel Grey would direct the production.
 Their production Fidler Afn Dakh had its first preview on July 4, 2018.
 The opening performance was July 15, 2018.
 The production won the 2019 Drama Desk Award For Best Musical Revival.